cassidy1/field-workshops-vault/docs/slides/multi-cloud/vault-oss/vault-7.md

 * Vault manages the lifecycle of these credentials, automatically deleting them from the database when the TTL expires.

 ???
+* Historically we'd use long-lived static creds.
+These could end up in vcs and app pkg, provisioning, config mgmt, release mgmt.
+Eventually these secrets might reside in clear txt on target systems and be easy to compromise.
+* Apps are bad at keeping secrets secret!  property files, env variables, mem dump, debug logs
+* reporting service where an even larger group now has access to this sensitive data.
 * Vault's Database secrets engine supports dynamic generation of short-lived credentials (usernames and passwords) for databases.
-* This avoids storing long-lived or permanent credentials on app servers that can easily be compromised.
+* This avoids storing long-lived credentials at various stages of your application delivery pipeline.
-* Short-lived credentials are much more secure since ex-employees and others are very unlikely to know the current values.
+* Short-lived credentials are much more secure since ex-employees and others are very unlikely to know the current values.	  * Now when a cred is leaked through a commit or debug log, by the time someone sees it its already expired.
+* When people leave your team or company you dont need to worry about rotating dyn passwd.
+* With dynamic credentials every node/pod/person gets their own unique set reducing the blast radius of a compromise
+* and providing a audit trail ou can use to identify a compromised system
+* Ops can now revoke a compromised nodes access without impacting service availability
+* Ops can rotate credentials without impacting service availability

 ---
 name: database-engine-plugins